dfigueiredo31/dfigueiredo31/README.md

 ### Assistant Professor - Fev 2025 to Aug 2025
 *Universidade de Trás-os-Montes e Alto Douro*

-Lectured a Computer Lab on Python, aimed at 1st cycle/undergrad students.

-Covered introductory topics such as:
+Lectured a Computer Lab on Python, aimed at 1st cycle/undergrad students, covering topics such as:

 * Programming logic and basic algorithms